simonreddy2001/simonreddy2001/README.md

 * 🅰️ Angular
 * 🔻 VueJS
 * C# .NET
+* Java
+* Entity Framework
+* Spring Framework
+* Azure Microsoft

 <!--
 **simonreddy2001/simonreddy2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on to become Full Stack Java/C#.Net Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more knowledge in Java
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with problem solving and web development
-- 💬 Ask me about ...
+- 💬 Ask me about web development and Salesforce CRM(Admin)
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/simon-reddy-kommareddy/
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 -->